-CITB funds a range of skills and training projects, in addition to the Grants Scheme and Flexible and Structured Funds.
+CITB funds other skills and training projects, in addition to the grants scheme and flexible and structured funds.
 These projects focus on priority areas for the construction industry.

 These are some of the main projects in progress:

 Construction ambassador programme

 Construction ambassadors are employers that help young people learn more about the industry and the roles available.
 CITB provides training and resources to help employers become construction ambassadors and support young people with their choices.